mayemi/mayemi/README.md

 **👋 Hi,**

-You came across with mayemi.
+You came across with kmym.

 **The languages where i can sort of get my point across**